camuthig/camuthig.github.io/content/posts/php-oauth1-client.md

 And bam!
 You've got yourself OAuth1 client authentication.
-The great part of this is that by putting it on your client, you can abstract away the knowledge that this is even necessary.
-It fits wonderfully into a DI pattern of injecting a Guzzle `ClientInterface` into your classes.
+The great part of this is that by putting it on your client, you can abstract away the knowledge that this is even necessary, and it fits wonderfully into a DI pattern of injecting a Guzzle `ClientInterface` into your classes.